 - After you add the fish to the chowder, stir it gently, especially if using haddock as it tends to fall apart easily.

-- Seafood chowder tastes better the second day.
+- Seafood chowder tastes better on the second day.
 Resting the soup overnight allows all of the flavors to fully infuse.
-I’d even argue the chowder tastes best the third day!
+I’d even argue the chowder tastes best on the third day.

 This recipe looks fabulous, but I have no idea how much of anything to put in the chowder.
 It looks like you put it out here for seasoned cooks.